vntodorov/Web3-Education/foundry-solo-practice/README.md

 Solo project for practicing different purposes of the smart contracts.
+DeFi primarily.